Giving “Hope” through Volunteering

 WHAT DO YOU DO?

 First things first.
-Please send me, Cherie Szucs (or Mama Dee as I’m called in Tanzania) an email, (email@example.com) outlining your dates of availability (can be a minimum of two weeks but usually up to two or three months at a time), your own set of personal skills, and what it is you are hoping to achieve while with us.
+If you live in Europe please contact Tine Migerode, (email@example.com), otherwise, please send me, Cherie Szucs (or Mama Dee as I’m called in Tanzania) an email, (firstname.lastname@example.org) outlining your preferred dates (can be a minimum of two weeks but usually up to two or three months at a time), your own set of personal skills, and what it is you are hoping to achieve while with us.
 Many volunteers want to teach the children, working on English or reading or math skills.
 Some prefer to work with the two AIDS groups we are affiliated with.
 Some people may wish to work in our gardens or on some of our businesses and some of you may wish to help us with bettering Tumaini House itself.
 Many options are available and we can fine tune your volunteer experience to your own preferences AND, should you wish, tie it into a safari (many national parks including the Serengeti are very close), or a climbing expedition (Mount Kilimanjaro is less than one hour away by vehicle), so that you experience both the beautiful natural elements Africa offers AND a most rewarding experience of working with some very lucky children.

 You will need the required immunizations and malaria prophylactics in order to travel to Tanzania and we can help you with that.
 Further, you will need to calculate your air fare, insurance and travel costs to Arusha.
 Flights are often cheaper into Nairobi, Kenya or Dar Es Salam, Tanzania but if you can find your way to Kilimanjaro Airport or the city of Arusha, we can pick you up!
 We will help you get your volunteer visa which costs in the range of $200.00 USD for 90 days.
 Finally, you will pay us (Tumaini Children’s Foundation) $20.00 US per day (or the equivalent), which will cover the costs of your very comfortable accommodation (our volunteer house sleeps up to fourteen), three very good meals per day, plus a small contribution towards the ongoing support of our children.
 Having said all of that I would budget in some extra money.
 I haven’t met a person yet who hasn’t found a need (always related to money in such a poor country) they haven’t desired to fill.
 Further, you will want to shop for carvings, batiks, art, etc., while here!